mattyoung101/tamara/papers/thesis/pages/chapters/intro.typ

 from a 1 to a 0, or vice versa.
 This type of upset is most common in space, where the Earth's magnetosphere is not present to dissipate the ionising particles @OBryan2021.
-On an unprotected system, an unlucky SEU may corrupt the system's state to such a severe degree that it may cause destruction or loss of life - particularly important given the safety-critical nature of most space-fairing systems (satellites, crew capsules, missiles, etc).
-Thus, fault tolerant computing is widely studied and applied for space-based computing systems.
+On an unprotected system, an unlucky SEU may corrupt the system's state to such a severe degree that it may cause destruction or loss of life - particularly important given the safety-critical nature of most space-faring systems (satellites, crew capsules, missiles, etc).
+Thus, fault tolerant computing is widely studied and applied to space-based computing systems.

 One common fault-tolerant design technique is Triple Modular Redundancy (TMR), which mitigates SEUs by